On Inverse Inertia Matrix and Contact-Force Model for Robotic Manipulators at Normal Impacts

-Different contact-force models lead to drastically different timing of the events, e.g., \emph{the end of compression} or, more importantly, \emph{the end of restitution}, which determines the impulse and post-impact velocities \cite{jia2017ijrr,halm2019rss}.
-Based on the measured contact forces, we found the deformation-rate-dependent (viscoelastic) compliance is not negligible, i.e., the pure elastic contact-force model for two free-flying bodies \cite{jia2017ijrr,jia2013multiple,pashah2008prediction} \cite[Chapter~2]{stronge2000book} is not applicable for multi-body robots.
-The viscoelasticity enables representing energy-dissipation by damping \cite{lankarani1994continuous} and indicates a decreasing estimated coefficient of restitution (COR) when the contact velocity increases.
+Different contact-force models lead to drastically different timing of the events, e.g., \emph{the end of compression} or, more importantly, \emph{the end of restitution}, which determines the impulse and post-impact velocities~\cite{jia2017ijrr,halm2019rss}.
+Based on the measured contact forces, we found the deformation-rate-dependent (viscoelastic) compliance is not negligible, i.e., the pure elastic contact-force model for two free-flying bodies~\cite{jia2017ijrr,pashah2008prediction}~\cite[Chapter~2]{stronge2000book} is not applicable for high-stiffness controlled manipulators.
+The viscoelasticity enables representing energy-dissipation by damping and indicates a decreasing estimated coefficient of restitution (COR) when the contact velocity increases~\cite{stronge2000book}.
 In all the experiments, the estimated COR is smaller than the material-dependent COR.
-Preliminarily, we observed that when the \emph{locked joints} assumption is approximately valid, i.e., the relative velocity between the center of mass and the contact point is close to zero, and the contact velocity is more significant than 0.1\unitVelTS, the impact is approximately inelastic.